docksal/docksal/docs/env-setup.md

 ```

-## Support for Docker for Mac/Windows
+## Using Docker for Mac/Windows instead of VirtualBox

-Docker for Mac/Windows support is experimental.
+Docker for Mac/Windows support is experimental and is not recommended for regular use due to low filesystem performance.
 Please report any issues in the [issue queue](https://github.com/docksal/docksal/issues)

 To try it out: